 - Working during periods of intense organizational change (e.g. strikes, downsizing).”

 Employers need to take extra precautions when monitoring for harassment and discrimination against their employees in these types of work settings.
-Take into consideration the different risks employees face and work to address these issues with employees to ensure they feel safe at work.

 Use your 10 Tips for Better Sexual Harassment Investigations cheat sheet to help you handle these cases with sensitivity and professionalism.